 Wedding tradition origin

-There are so many traditions involved in the wedding ceremony regardless to our origin and beliefs.
-I looked at some of the most popular ones and explored how it all started.
+There are so many wedding tradition involved in the wedding ceremony regardless to our origin and beliefs.
+I looked at some of the most popular wedding tradition and explored how it all started.

 The origin of the wedding rings is in Egypt.
-The Egyptian wore wedding bands on the third finger of the left hand as they believed there is a vein passing from that finger straight to the heart, just like the love of the bride and groom will.
+The Egyptian wore wedding bands on the third finger of the left hand as they believed there is a vein passing from that finger straight to the heart, just like the love of the bride and groom will and ever since we have the rings as part of the wedding tradition.

 The tradition carries till today and is explained as ‘something old’ represents the link between the bride and her family.
 Old item can be a family jewel.